hdolinh/hdolinh/README.md

 *Pronouns (she/her/hers)*

 👩🏽‍💻 I am a Master's student of Environmental Data Science at UCSB's Bren School for Environmental Science & Management.
-My long-term goal is to apply data science to finding equitable solutions for environmental issues affecting urban watersheds.
+My long-term goal is to apply data science to find equitable solutions for environmental issues affecting urban watersheds.

 ♻️ Most recently, I was a Climate & Energy Fellow at CalRecycle where I developed energy efficiency resources for recycled-content product manufacturers in California.